-Program Specific Requirements AP-90 Program Specific Requirements - 91.420, 91.220(I)(1,2,4)
+Program Specific Requirements

+AP-90 Program Specific Requirements - 91.420, 91.220(I)(1,2,4)

 Tarrant County allocates a significant portion of CDBG funds to infrastructure improvement and single family owner-occupied housing rehabilitation.
 The highest community development priority identified in the 2020-2024 Consolidated Plan was replacing and upgrading of deteriorated and inadequate infrastructure.
 Having exceeded a population of 50,000, the cities of Euless, Grapevine, Mansfield and North Richland Hills qualify as city entitlement jurisdictions under CDBG.
 Each city has executed a contract with Tarrant County to cooperate on the planning and administration of these funds and have agreed to develop programs under the Tarrant County's Consolidated Plan.
 To date, in addition to public infrastructure and housing rehabilitation, CDBG will also fund public services: (1) case management for homeless programs and (2) educational services to middle and high school students about bullying and violence prevention.
 In an event of emergency, CDHD has updated polices to allow for reallocation of CDBG funds for public infrastructure needs due to disaster and assist homeowners in disaster areas with home rehabilitation faster, or provide public services to assist with emergencies due to the disaster.
-For the HOME program, the majority of funds will be used to add to the housing stock by CHDOs developing affordable multifamily housing for low- to moderate-income renter households.
-The ESG program for PY2022 will continue to assist emergency shelters stay operational and assist persons and families with short term rental assistance to prevent homelessness.
+For the HOME program, the majority of funds will be used to add to the housing stock by contracting with developers and/or CHDO's to develop affordable multifamily housing for low- to moderate-income renter households or single family homes for homebuyers.
+The ESG program for PY2023 will continue to assist emergency shelters stay operational and assist persons and families with short term rental assistance to prevent homelessness